-In this post, we address several frequently asked questions about the use of glycolic acid in pregnancy and other natural acne treatment options.
+In this post, we address several frequently asked questions about using glycolic acid in pregnancy and other natural pregnancy-safe acne treatment options.

 What Is Glycolic Acid?

 Glycolic acid is a naturally occurring alpha-hydroxy acid (AHA) that is found in sugarcane (1).
-Due to its skin-penetration properties, glycolic acid is used in skin care products and chemical peels to treat wrinkles, acne scars, and hyperpigmentation (2).
+Due to its skin-penetration properties, glycolic acid is used in skin care products and chemical peels to treat wrinkles, acne scars, and hyperpigmentationiXA term used to describe dark patches on the skin because of additional melanin production.
+(2).

 How Does Glycolic Acid Work In Treating Acne?